If you know a lot of magic tricks but you’ve never performed for an audience, are you a magician?

 I know lots of amateur magicians who practice every day, but who’ve never performed for an audience that isn’t close family or friends.
 So many magicians are waiting for the “right trick” before they get up the courage to perform for strangers.

 The truth is: there’s no such thing as the “right trick.”
 If you want to be great, you have to go out and perform.
 You need stage time.
-Because that’s the only way you can get better.
+Because the only way to get good, is to go out and fail.

 Getting in front of real-world audiences (as often as possible) is the single most important thing any performer can do.
 Steve Martin even wrote a book about it.